jochenalt/Pentapod-Design/docs/kinematics.md

 Kinematics is about computation of the toe’s point out of the joint angles and vice versa.
 First is simple, latter is tricky.
 Then, 5 legs are arranged around the body.
 The according kinematics are shown in the last chapter.
-The coordinate systems are illustrated as follows, tro properly derived the  Denavit Hardenberg transformation.
+The coordinate systems are illustrated as follows, to properly derive the Denavit Hardenberg transformation.

 <img width="400" src="../images/image003.png"/>